Quick facts

 – Deaths by road user type: 42.4% car, 29.8% light trucks, 1.3% large trucks, 24.8% motorcycles, 1.7% other or unknown

-Nevada enacted several new driving laws this year, among them a helmet requirement for moped riders on state roads, the prosecution of reckless driving in parking lots and other places open to the public, and a requirement for motorists approaching a traffic accident to slow down and move over.
+Nevada has strengthened several driving laws in recent years, including a helmet requirement for moped riders on state roads, enforcement against reckless driving in places open to the public such as parking lots, and a requirement for motorists approaching a traffic accident to slow down and move over.

 irin-k // Shutterstock